Factor-64/RA2Snes/FUTURE.md

 ## Feature Additions

-* Add ability to refresh achievements and leaderboards
-* Add game hash to the ui
 * Leaderboard support
 * Add support for unsupported games as soon as reading the memory of those games is supported by SD2Snes